voxel51/api-py/README.md

 ## Application Quickstart

-This section provides a brief guide to using the Vision Services API with your application.
+This section provides a brief guide to using the Platform API with your application.

 ### Sign-up and Authentication